Ksenniya/quart-client-template/entity/app_design_prd.md

 5. **Monitoring Entity (`monitoring_entity`)**:
    - **Type**: SECONDARY_DATA
    - **Source**: ENTITY_EVENT
-   - **Workflow**: Tracks the status and performance of the data ingestion and processing workflows.
-It provides insights on job execution times, errors, and system metrics.
+   - **Workflow**: Tracks the status and performance of the data processing workflows.

 ## Workflows as Flowcharts